 - This gives you time in the morning to prepare and handle your daily activities.

 - Take them out for team happy hour, or a company meeting before their start date.

-- Get them out the office, it’s the best way to break the new hire ice and have them get to know the team.
+- Getting them out of the office is the best way to break the new-hire ice and give them a chance to get to know the team.

 - Clean their desk and have their new computer waiting for them on day 1.

 - It’s an awesome feeling when you first walk into a new job and your shiny new equipment is ready for you.